obonaventure/cnp3/book/application/application.rst

   <!DOCTYPE HTML PUBLIC .../HTML>

 HTTP was initially designed to share text documents that were self-contained.
+For this reason, and to ease the implementation of clients and servers, the desginers of HTTP choose to open a TCP connection for each HTTP request.
+This implies that a client must open one TCP connection for each URI that it wants to retrieve from a server as illustrated on the figure below.
+On a web containing only text documents this was a reasonable design choice as the client remains usually idle while the (human) user is reading the retrieved document.

 .. figure:: fig/app-fig-016-c.png
    :align: center